inject1337dotdll/csfv/README.md

 python csfv.py -v DIRECTORY

 Error Handling
-Comprehensive SFV handles errors related to file operations and hash computations.
+ComprehensiveSFV handles errors related to file operations and hash computations.
 Error messages are displayed in the console.

-Comprehensive SFV is provided as-is without any warranty.
+ComprehensiveSFV is provided as-is without any warranty.
 Use it at your own risk.